Priyansh-jsk/ChatGPT_PE_LLM/README.md

 - Start off with a base LLM that’s been trained on a huge amount of text data.
 - Fine-tune on instructions and good attempts at following those instructions.
 - They are trained in RLHF (reinforcement learning from human feedback)
-- They've been trained to be helpful, honest, and harmless.(e.g.: They're less likely to output toxic tests vs base LLMs).
+- They've been trained to be helpful, honest, and harmless. (e.g.: They're less likely to output toxic tests vs. base LLMs).

 **Input:** _What is the capital of France?_